West Indies' Roach proud to join 200 club as Broad and Anderson roll on

 But the 32-year-old Roach was understandably proud of his achievement in becoming the first West Indies bowler since Curtly Ambrose 26 years ago to take 200 Test wickets.

-"It's good to get past that barrier now and see how many more I can get.
-300 would be great.
+“It's good to get past that barrier now and see how many more I can get.
+Three hundred would be great.

 Roach was initially an express quick, capable of 90 mph bouncers.